Tensa53/tensa53.github.io/_projects/commons_project.md

 - **Documentation (In English)**: In this documentation we explain with more detail all the step described here and show the use of other tools;
 - **Generated Test Cases**: All the generated test cases were saved but not directly integrated inside the project, but they are freely viewable;

-This project was realized for the Software Dependability Class.
+This project was realized for the Software Dependability Class and I've collaborated with <a href="https://github.com/FraPCA">FraPCA</a>.

 You can find any other information for this project on the dedicated GitHub repository.